Soup1039/WCU-CS-Resources/README.md

 # WCU-CS-Resources
-A compilation of any resources for coding, made by WCU students~
+A compilation of any resources for coding, made by WCU students!